-The difference between a commercial vacuum and an industrial vacuum will mainly be what they are used for.
+The main difference between a commercial vacuum and an industrial vacuum is what they are used for.
 If you are a cleaning service whose main clientele is offices and homes, then a commercial vacuum will do.
 If you’re in the business of cleaning places like construction sites, factories, or outside sites then a heavier-duty industrial vacuum will be able to handle the harsh materials on the ground.

-- A commercial vacuum generally doesn’t have many attachments since they are often used in various places.
+A commercial vacuum generally doesn’t have many attachments since it is often used in various places.
 Multiple accessories are easily lost which isn’t cost-effective for the business owner.
-They will also have long cords.
+It will also have long cords.

-- Air filters are a major consideration with commercial vacuums.
-While general office spaces aren’t concerned with air filtration, places like hospitals and daycare centers may be.
+Air filters are a major consideration with commercial vacuums.
+While not all office spaces aren’t concerned with air filtration, places like hospitals and daycare centers may be.

-- These aren’t generally your typical upright vacuum cleaners.
-When you see an industrial grade vacuum you’ll know it and just might be convinced that the operator would be capable of sucking you into the unit if they so desire.
-They will most-often be built with hefty metal material.
-These are the types of vacuums that are heavy and will often require more than 1 person to lift, if they even can be lifted at all.
+These aren’t generally your typical upright vacuum cleaners.
+When you see an industrial-grade vacuum you’ll know it and just might be convinced that the operator would be capable of sucking you into the unit if they so desire.
+They will most often be built with a hefty metal material.
+These are the types of vacuums that are heavy and will often require more than one person to lift, if they even can be lifted at all.
 Some resemble a lawn mower.
 Others have to be mounted on a truck.
 The industrial vacuum will often be driven by the operator.

-- The uses for these won’t be for your general office space sweeping, even on a large scale.
-They are the types that can be used outdoors for things like concrete, sticks and brush, dirt, toxic waste and materials, asbestos, and large spills-such as many, many gallons.
+The uses for these won’t be for your general office space sweeping, even on a large scale.
+They can be used outdoors for things like concrete, sticks and brush, dirt, toxic waste and materials, asbestos, and large spills-such as many, many gallons.

 Air filters for industrial vacuums will be on a large scale and will be for fine particles often of the hazardous sort.